ksivaman/Hierarchical-clustering/README.md

 # Hierarchical-clustering
-A method to classify n dimensional data using hierarchical clustering
+A method to classify n dimensional data using hierarchical clustering (unsupervised)